Barbara-Padilha/DMML2022_Google/documentation/Report.md

                   ('classifier', lr)])
 ```

-It is important to note that the random state used for the Logistic Regression was set to 0, and that our pipeline also includes the vectorizer chosen for this step of the project.
+It is important to note that the random state used for the `Logistic Regression` was set to 0, and that our pipeline also includes the vectorizer chosen for this step of the project.

-Once our `Pipeline` is created and we can predict the values of `y` on `x_test`, we use the function we defined as `evaluate` to calculate our test accuracy, precision, recall, F1-score and to form our confusion matrix.
+Once our `pipeline` is created and we can predict the values of `y` on `x_test`, we use the function we defined as `evaluate` to calculate our test accuracy, precision, recall, F1-score and to form our confusion matrix.
 This function was used for all our base classification methods and was defined as follows:

 ```ruby
 def evaluate(true, pred):